Alaska Salmon Fishing Trips 4 1500×500

 The limit for silvers on the Kasilof River is two fish per person, per day.
 Bait is generally permitted from August 1 through September 15, unless changed by emergency order.

-FAQ’s About Silver Salmon Fishing
+FAQ’s About Fishing For Alaska Silver Salmon

 What's the best time to catch silver salmon in Alaska?